original-picture/JUCE/README-fork.md

 - [X] on linux, `setVisible (true)` will erroneously cause windows that don't have their `windowAppearsOnTaskbar` flag set to appear on the taskbar
   * fixed by just calling `setAppearsOnTaskbar` in `setVisible`
 - [X] on macOS, unhiding a parent window with a miniaturised child with erroneously deminiaturise the child
+- [ ] on ubuntu, setting a window as always on top rearranges child windows

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window